tvpsh2020/nexmo-developer/_documentation/client-sdk/in-app-voice/guides/mos.md

 ---
-title: Measuring Voice Or Video Quality
+title: How to Measure Voice Or Video Quality
 description: Information on how to measure voice and video quality.
+navigation_weight: 7
 ---

 # Measuring Voice Or Video Quality